mkrasmus/Blogdown/content/home/about.md

 # Biography

-Michael Rasmussen is a quantitative psychologist and researcher.
-His research interests include statistical process control methods for statistical monitoring of surgical performance outcomes, mental health interventions for Aboriginal, forensic and cross-cultural populations and high-stakes assessment of medical graduates in surgical training.
-He is a highly skilled statistical programmer, data manipulator and analyst of population health data across multiple programming languages including SAS, STATA, Python and R.
+I am a quantitative psychologist and researcher.
+My research interests include statistical process control methods for statistical monitoring of surgical performance outcomes, mental health interventions for Aboriginal, forensic and cross-cultural populations and high-stakes assessment of medical graduates in surgical training.
+I am also a highly skilled statistical programmer, data manipulator and analyst of population health data across multiple programming languages including SAS, STATA, Python and R.